atapas/nextjs-playground/README.md

-This is a starter template for [Learn Next.js](https://nextjs.org/learn).
+Create using for [Learn Next.js](https://nextjs.org/learn).
+This is to change and grow with `NEXT.js` learning!